 Tumult Security Assessment

-Scope: Full workspace — 11 crates, 10 script plugins, Docker infrastructure
+Scope: Full workspace — 13 crates (incl. tumult-agentic, tumult-otel, tumult-intelligence), 10 script plugins, the agentic fault-injection proxy, and Docker infrastructure

 Tools: cargo-audit, cargo-geiger, manual source review